diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ##### Pseudo set operations
 RDDs support many of the operations of mathematical sets, such as union and intersection, `even when the RDDs themselves are not properly sets`.
 Four operations are shown in Figure 3-4.
 It’s important to note that all of these operations require that the RDDs being operated on are of the same type.
 1. distinct()
-`Note that distinct() is expensive`, however, as it requires `shuffling all the data over the network`(PS: maybe only single Mapper phrase is enough, why shuffling?) to ensure that we receive only one copy of each element.
+`Note that distinct() is expensive`, however, as it requires `shuffling all the data over the network` to ensure that we receive only one copy of each element.
 Shuffling, and how to avoid it, is discussed in more detail in Chapter 4.
 2. union(other)
 the result of Spark’s union() will contain duplicates
 3. intersection(other)